Flint railway station

 Flint railway station (Y Fflint) serves the town of Flint in Flintshire, North Wales.
-It located on the North Wales Coast Line and is managed by Transport for Wales, who provide most of the passenger trains that call here.
-There are certain Avanti West Coast services that serve the station.

-In July 2008, Flint station was voted "Best in UK".
+It is located on the North Wales Coast Line and is managed by Transport for Wales, which provides most of the passenger trains that call here; some Avanti West Coast services also serve the station.
+In July 2008, it was voted UK Station of the Year.

 Facilities

 The station is staffed through the day, with the ticket office inside the main building on platform 2.
 A self-service ticket machine is provided for use and for collecting advance purchase tickets.
 A waiting room is provided on the eastbound side (platform 1), with digital information screens, timetable posters and help points on both platforms.
 A stepped footbridge connects the two platforms, but step-free access to both sides is provided via a public footpath passing beneath the railway.

+The station is set to become fully accessible by early 2025.
+Network Rail will undertake this work with funding from the Department for Transport's Access for All programme.

 Services

-Mondays to Saturdays, the station is served by two main routes, both of which run hourly:
+Flint is served by two train operating companies: